 - Sew around the patch.
 You can even use differently colored threads, to make it more interesting.

 - Don’t forget to knot the thread well when you’re finished, so that your seam can’t come undone.

 Pushing your thread through wax before you start sewing.
 For this purpose, beeswax tends to work best.

 The wax will make stitching much easier: the thread will be reinforced and will move through the material more smoothly, with less resistance.
 The wax will also keep the thread from fraying or chafing when you’re sewing a sturdier material.
 This trick is especially helpful to beginners, who want to start a visible mending project but have little experience.

 Tip: Beeswax is sometimes available at drugstores in the cosmetics section, or at craft stores.
 If you can’t find any, you can also order it online on Amazon**

 Visible Mending: Simple or Complex Patterns

 If you want to keep your visible mending creation simple and classic, you can consider yourself finished after the patch is sewn on.
 But if you want to take it up a notch and let your creative side run wild, try sewing different patterns around the edges of the patch, to make your piece of clothing even more exceptional.

 There are a variety of different techniques that you can use to do this, like the cross-stitch or the backstitch, but you could also just use your washable marker to trace a pattern, and then follow that line with your regular stitches.

 This article was written by Alina Zach and translated from German to English by Christie Sacco.
-You can read the original here: Visible Mending: So kannst du alte Kleidung aufwerten** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Visible Mending: So kannst du alte Kleidung aufwerten** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.